Yaxxine7/ASRepCatcher/README.md

 ```bash
 ./ASrepCatcher.py listen
 ```
-<ins>Bonus</ins> : in listen mode, the tool catches usernames in TGS-REP responses in order to give the attacker more information about the domain.
+<br><ins>Bonus</ins> : The tool catches unseen usernames in TGS-REP responses in order to give the attacker more information about the domain.

 ## Features of ARP spoofing
 In both ways, the arp spoofing is <ins>never in full-duplex : only one way is targetted</ins>.
 The purpose of this is to reduce network load on the attacker host.